Birch Aquarium

-Birch Aquarium at Scripps (sometimes referred to as Scripps Aquarium or Birch Aquarium) is an aquarium and the public outreach center for Scripps Institution of Oceanography at the University of California, San Diego.
-Accredited by the Association of Zoos and Aquariums, Birch Aquarium at Scripps has an annual attendance of more than 439,000, including more than 40,000 school children, and features more than 3,000 animals representing 380 species.
-The hilltop site provides views of the Scripps Institution of Oceanography campus and the Pacific Ocean.
-The mission of the aquarium reads: "At Birch Aquarium at Scripps, we connect understanding to protecting our ocean planet".
+Birch Aquarium is a public aquarium in La Jolla, a community of San Diego, California.
+It serves as the public outreach center for Scripps Institution of Oceanography at the University of California, San Diego, with over half a million people visiting the aquarium each year.

+The aquarium houses more than 9,000 animals representing over 400 species.
+The hilltop site provides views of La Jolla Shores and the Pacific Ocean.
+The aquarium is an accredited member of the Association of Zoos and Aquariums (AZA).

 History

-The aquarium was established in 1903 after the Marine Biological Association of San Diego was created to conduct marine research in the local waters of the Pacific Ocean.
-(Its name was later changed to Scripps Institution of Oceanography to honor supporters Ellen Browning Scripps and E.W.
-Scripps, part of the Scripps family of newspaper pioneers.)
-The founders built and maintained a small public aquarium and museum to communicate their discoveries to the world.
+The aquarium was established in 1903 after the Marine Biological Association of San Diego was created to conduct marine research in the local waters of the Pacific Ocean (its name was later changed to Scripps Institution of Oceanography to honor supporters Ellen Browning Scripps and E.W.
+Scripps, part of the Scripps family of newspaper pioneers).
+The founders built and maintained the small public aquarium and museum to communicate their discoveries to the world.

-The researchers outgrew their modest laboratory in the boathouse of the Hotel del Coronado and moved to a small laboratory at La Jolla Cove in 1905.
+The researchers outgrew their modest laboratory in the boathouse of Hotel del Coronado and moved to a small laboratory at La Jolla Cove in 1905.
 Several years later, the association purchased 174 acre at La Jolla Shores for $1,000 at a public auction from the city of San Diego.
-The first permanent building at the new site was constructed in 1910.
-Today the Old Scripps Building is listed on the National Register of Historic Places.
+The first permanent building at the new site, the Old Scripps Building, was constructed in 1910.
+Today it is listed on the National Register of Historic Places.

 In 1915, the first building devoted solely to an aquarium was built on the Scripps campus.
 The small, wooden structure contained 19 tanks ranging in size from 96 to 228 gal.
 The oceanographic museum was located in a nearby building.
-The institution's name changed to Scripps Institution of Oceanography in 1925 to recognize the growing faculty's widened range of studies.

-The Scripps Aquarium-Museum opened in 1951 and named to honor former institution director T. Wayland Vaughan.
+The Scripps Aquarium-Museum was completed in 1950.
+Named to honor former institution director T. Wayland Vaughan, it opened in 1951 as the Thomas Wayland Vaughan Aquarium.
 The three-story facility served the institution for more than 40 years.
 A ring of 18 tanks, the largest at 2000 gal, surrounded a central museum of glass exhibit cases displaying Scripps research projects.
 Within a month of its opening, visitors from all 48 states had signed the guest book.

 In 1985, the Stephen and Mary Birch Foundation started a fund-raising effort for a new aquarium by donating $6 million.
-JCJ Architecture of San Diego was selected as the design architect and in 1992, the current $14 million Birch Aquarium at Scripps opened its doors.
 UC San Diego donated the land.
-Birch Aquarium at Scripps celebrated its 20th anniversary in September 2012 by introducing a new visual identity.
+JCJ Architecture of San Diego was selected as the design architect, and in 1992, the current $14 million aquarium opened its doors, then known as the Stephen Birch Aquarium-Museum.
+Shortly afterwards, its name was changed to Birch Aquarium at Scripps.
+In March 1996, the 40 ft bronze whale statues "The Legacy" were unveiled in memory of Ted Scripps II.
+Birch Aquarium celebrated its 20th anniversary in September 2012 by introducing a new visual identity.

+There is currently a proposition to expand the aquarium and its facilities throughout 2028.

 Exhibits

-At 64157 sqft, Birch Aquarium at Scripps is designed around a central lobby with entrances to exhibit areas.
+At 64157 sqft, Birch Aquarium is designed around a central lobby with entrances to exhibit areas.
 Display tanks contain 175000 gal of seawater.